skywind3000/KanaQuiz/README.md

 ![](images/quiz-1.png)

-You can get a nice performance report after finished:
+There will be a nice performance report after finished:

 ![](images/report.png)

+Figure out which kana got the slowest response time (you are least likely to remember) and take time to practice.

 The history reports can always be queried by: